 Carrots and peas stew

-March 17, 2022 • Category: Whole Grain/Bulgur/Rice, Main Dish, Meats
+March 17, 2022 • Category: Main Dish, Whole Grain/Bulgur/Rice, Meats

 This is an emblematic comfort food on the Lebanese table; the carrot and peas stew simmers gently in a tomato and meat-based broth, the vegetables are added halfway through, and finally the cilantro pesto (to give the stew a spark of flavor)is thrown in the last minute.
 This stew (aka yakhneh) can also be made vegan, tastes light and delicious and would be great for a warm weather lunch, whereas the meat-based version is better suited for cold days…